TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

 An easy way in which you can pass contextual information to be output along with logging event information is to use the :class:`LoggerAdapter` class.
-This class is designed to look like a :class:`Logger`, so that you can call :meth:`debug`, :meth:`info`, :meth:`warning`, :meth:`error`, :meth:`exception`, :meth:`critical` and :meth:`log`.
+This kundi is designed to look like a :class:`Logger`, so that you can call :meth:`debug`, :meth:`info`, :meth:`warning`, :meth:`error`, :meth:`exception`, :meth:`critical` and :meth:`log`.
 These methods have the
 same signatures as their counterparts in :class:`Logger`, so you can use the